 The firmness of a shikifuton mattress creates a flat, even sleeping surface with just enough give to comfort the curvature of our bodies without overly conforming to it.
-Many people who switch from a spring mattress to a Japanese futon mattress report discomfort in an initial brief adjustment phase (as the body adjusts to engaging muscles that were previously allowed to relax during sleep), but then find they enjoy deeper sleep and wake up without many of the chronic aches and pains they used to experience in the mornings.
+Many people who switch from a spring mattress to a Japanese futon mattress report an initial brief adjustment phase (as the body adjusts to engaging muscles that were previously allowed to relax during sleep), but then find they enjoy deeper sleep and wake up without many of the chronic aches and pains they used to experience in the mornings.

 In Japan, the typical house is much smaller than what is considered average in North America.
-For this reason and more, Japanese homes have long embraced principles of kanso (similar to minimalism) and multipurpose spaces.
+For this reason and more, Japanese homes have long embraced principles of kanso (similar to minimalism) and creating multipurpose spaces.

-The tatami room (washitsu; 和室), for example, is a traditional Japanese space that is intended to serve a range of purposes, such as sleeping, dining, entertaining, and more.
+A tatami room (washitsu; 和室), for example, is a traditional Japanese space that is intended to serve a range of purposes, such as sleeping, dining, entertaining, and more.
 As the name implies, tatami grass mats are used as flooring in these Japanese-style rooms.

 The Japanese sleep system is perfectly tailored to suit these spaces; shikifutons are considerably smaller than a Western mattress and do not require a bulky bed frame to support them.
-Shikibuton beds are designed to be laid directly onto a tatami mat for sleeping and can be rolled up and stored during the day to allow more space.
+Shikibuton beds are designed to be laid directly onto a tatami mat for sleeping and can be rolled up and stored during the day to free more space.
 Shikifuton beds are also versatile enough to be used as chairs, couches, and other purposes.

-All sleep surfaces collect unwanted sweat, moisture, dust mites, and dirt with use - that is simply the nature of mattresses.
-Due to the bulkiness and thickness of the typical spring mattress, though, it is nearly impossible to thoroughly clean them.
+All sleep surfaces collect unwanted sweat, moisture, dust mites, and dirt with use - that is simply the nature of mattresses!
+Due to the bulkiness and thickness of a typical spring mattress, though, it is nearly impossible to thoroughly clean them.

 Caring for a shikifuton is a unique process, but is much easier than caring for a spring mattress.
-Thanks to their all-natural cotton filling, moisture buildup is the only true issue they can face and is relatively easy to prevent.
-We also offer a certified organic shikifuton for those who prefer an extra hypoallergenic mattress.
+Thanks to their all-natural cotton filling, moisture buildup is the only true issue they can face, and is relatively easy to prevent.
+We also offer a certified organic shikibuton for those who prefer an extra hypoallergenic mattress.
 Organic cotton is excellent for those with allergies, sensitive skin, and chemical sensitivities.

-Changing your shikifuton cover often and regularly “sunning” your Japanese bed is the best way to ensure that your new shikifuton lasts its full lifespan (up to 10 years or longer!)
-Visit our “Caring for Your Shikifuton” blog to learn more about shikifuton care.
+Changing your shikifuton cover often and regularly “sunning” your Japanese bed is the best way to ensure that your new shikifuton lasts its full lifespan.
+Visit our blog, Caring for Your Shikifuton, to learn more about shikifuton care.